tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
-While in this diagram, EveMotorData and EveDetectorData seem to have no difference, at least they have a different type of metadata (see the evefile.metadata module below), besides the type attribute set accordingly.
+While in this diagram, MotorData and DetectorData seem to have no difference, they have a different type of metadata (see the evefile.metadata module below).
+Generally, having different types serves to discriminate where necessary between detector channels and motor axes.

 .. admonition:: Points to discuss further (without claiming to be complete)